viktordoms/TestTASK/README.md

 2.1 open new terminal window and go in /TestTask/frontend

+2.2 install all library enter: npm i

-2.2 enter : npm start
+2.2 Start React enter : npm start

 Application is running.